aims-api/aims-tagging-node/README.md

   const { clientId, clientSecret } = await getSiteConfigForRequest(req)
   const apiUserToken = getTokenFromCookie(req)

-  // You can retrieve auth_token from cookies or local storage; "authenticate" request does not require this field return new TaggingApiClient({
+  // You can retrieve auth_token from cookies or local storage
+  // "authenticate" request does not require this field return new TaggingApiClient({
     apiHost: 'HOST_URL', // optional
     clientId: 'YOUR_CLIENT_ID', // required